metaclass-nl/tutorial-api-platform/README.md

 - Entity Greetings was removed
 - A migration was added to adjust the database
 - Switched off mercure to avoid it's viral agpl license
-- Changed client/public/index.html title to "API Platform Tutorial"
+- New welcome page (pwa/pages/index.tsx)

 This chapter adds an entity class Employee.